Have you really optimized your customer experience strategy?

 - 86 percent of customers will pay more for better customer support and customers spend more based on past experiences.
 A study from Harvard Business Review found that customers who rated their previous experiences the highest spent 140 percent more than their counterparts who reported the worst previous experiences.

-- Delivering a poor experience is hurting your brand – and you may not even realize it.
-According to the Customer Experience Impact Report, one angry customer generates an average of 16 anti-referrals to your company.
+- Delivering a poor experience is hurting your brand – and you may not even realize it without angry customers’ feedback.
+Angry customers generate anti-referrals via word of mouth that you may not even realize.

-It’s also important to note that not making these investments doesn’t just mean you’ll miss out on impressing your customers.
-You are going to actively disappoint them and fail to meet their expectations.
 When your customers are used to having everything tailored and catered to their needs, they won’t expect anything less from your brand, no matter how much they like your products.
+Once you become a customer centric company, you’re better able to delight them with every interaction and turn them into loyal customers.

 While considering your customer experience strategy, it’s important to consider how relevant you are to your customers.
 Download our white paper, “From Relevance Laggard to Leader: Becoming more relevant to your customers, communities and staff” to gauge how relevant you are, and learn what the next steps are for relevance maturity.